 This week we are featuring a guest blog from one of our B&B owners who can't wait to tell you all about where they live and why they love it so much!
 This weeks guest Blog is from Jean Bowman, a keen hill runner who also owns Gruinard Guest House in Burntisland, Fife.
-If you thought all Scottish B&B's were run bold ladies who look like Mrs Doubtfire...you'd be SO wrong!
+If you thought all Scottish B&B's were run by old ladies who look like Mrs Doubtfire...you'd be SO wrong!

 Hello to all readers of this my first ever blog.
 I hope you will find it informative and enjoy learning more about ‘The Golden Fringe’ of Fife.
 The title of this blog says it all.
 Every day the views and the light amaze and delight us.
 Even today in the aftermath of a storm we had iridescent clouds above the river.
 Beautiful.